 The program is supervised by a departmental committee consisting of Messrs.
-Guerlac (chairman), Gates, Rice, and Simon.
-Applications for candidacy in 1959-1960 should be made to Mr. Simon during the first two weeks in November.
+Rice (chairman), Gates, Fox, and Williams.
+Applications for candidacy in 1960-1961 should be made to the Department of History prior to preregistration in the spring term of 1960.

-103-104.
+\103-104.
 DEVELOPMENT OF WESTERN CIVILIZATION.
 Throughout the year.
 Credit three hours a term.
 History 103 or consent of the instructor is prerequisite to History 104.
 For freshmen and sophomores; open to juniors and seniors by permission only.
 May not be taken for credit by students who have taken History 105-106, or 107-108.
 M W F 10.
 Mr. Fox and Assistants.

-A broad introductory survey of European history and of Europe's place in world affairs from the time of the ancient Hebrews and Grecks to the present, emphasizing the chief intellectual, political, and economic developments that have contributed to the formation of our Western civilization.
+A broad introductory survey of European history and of Europe's place in world affairs from the time of the ancient Hebrews and Greeks to the present, emphasizing the chief intellectual, political, and economic developments that have contributed to the formation of our Western civilization.
 Designed to provide a systematic introduction (1) to the narrative history of Europe, (2) to the study of history at the college level, and (3) to the relation of historical methods and materials both to other academic subjects and to contemporary problems.
 A lecture course with weekly section meetings.

-105-106.
+\105-106.
 INTRODUCTION TO WESTERN CIVILIZATION.
 Throughout the year.
 Credit three hours a term.
 For freshmen and sophomores; open to juniors and seniors by permission only.
 May not be taken for credit by students who have taken History 103-104 or 107-108.
 First term prerequisite to second except by permission.
 T Th S 9.
-Mr. Simon and Assistants.
+Mr. Rice and Assistants.